JereUjala/JereUjala/README.md

 ### Hi there 👋

-I like anything that has to do with UNIX™ or with history of different programming languages.
+I like anything that has to do with UNIX™ or with the history of different programming languages.

 <details>
 <summary>Programming languages I would like to study</summary>